cgross95/r-for-hpcc/episodes/parallelizing-r-code.Rmd

 The remaining resources are set to the default values (usually 1 CPU and 750MB of memory).

 What if you want to change these values?
-The strange lines in the template SLURM script allow us to pass in extra resources in the plan line.
+The strange lines in the template SLURM script allow us to pass in extra resources when we set the `plan`.
-For example, if you need each loop iteration to 1GB of memory and 10 minutes of runtime, we can replace the `batchtools_slurm` line with
+For example, if you need each loop iteration to have 1GB of memory and 10 minutes of runtime, we can replace the `batchtools_slurm` line with

 ``` r
 plan(batchtools_slurm, resources = list(mem = "1GB",